CamilleA3/Food-Safety-Data-Analysis/README.md

 For restaurants and universities, the food might be in storage longer allowing contamination.
 For example, restaurants and schools with buffet style serving method where the food is sitting out for extended periods of time.
 A future inquiry might be to try to see how the food is stored, distrubuted and received in restaurants and how they are being quality controlled to ensure freshness.
 Since it is usually transmitted via animal feces, it might be useful for food locations to be cognizant of washing certain foods such as fruits and vegetables.
 Some bacteria can be spread via contaminated food and even in the fridge so it is important to remember hygiene/food safety.
 E. coli (STEC) is the next common reason for hospitalization which is expected due to the simplicity of transmission.
 You can acquire this illness via contaminated food/ water and/or poor hand hygiene.

+There was a significantly lower number of hospitalizations compared to illnesses but it is important to recognize that illnesses can escalate, especially if the patient is immunocompromised/ at-risk.
 # Next steps
 dddddddddddddddddd